The Ultimate Guide to Net vs Gross

 HMRC will only talk in gross terms and so contracting a net salary may cause problems when operating a PAYE scheme and declaring the correct tax.
 Added stress and hassle that no one needs when tax law is already complex!

-Why is it better for nannies to agree a Gross salary?
+Why should Nannies agree a Gross salary?

 1. Job stability